-1.2 Ancillary materials also used with the system but outside the scope of this Certificate:

-- profiles a range of standard profiles for wall base, end stop, corner mesh and expansion joints.
-Profiles are available in organic polyester powder-coated galvanized steel or stainless steel

-- under and oversills

-- expansion joint beads

-- pipe and parapet capping and flashing sections

-- connection plates

-- profile fixings torque drive or resin anchors

-- sealant silicone sealant.

-1.3 The insulation boards are mechanically fixed to the external surface of the substrate (with 40% supplementary adhesive when using phenolic insulation).
-Basecoat render is trowel-applied to the board face to an approximate thickness of 3 mm, the reinforcing mesh is applied and embedded immediately, and then a further layer of basecoat render is applied to give a total thickness of approximately 6 mm.
-When dry, the surface is primed prior to the application of the selected render finish or acrylic brick-slip adhesive, followed by the render finish or acrylic brick-slips.
+- 1.2 Ancillary materials also used with the system but outside the scope of this Certificate: - profiles a range of standard profiles for wall base, end stop, corner mesh and expansion joints.
+Profiles are available in organic polyester powder-coated galvanized steel or stainless steel - under and oversills - expansion joint beads - pipe and parapet capping and flashing sections - connection plates - profile fixings torque drive or resin anchors - sealant silicone sealant. - 1.3 The insulation slabs are mechanically fixed to the external surface of the substrate.
+Basecoat render is trowel applied to the slab face to an approximate thickness of 3 mm, the reinforcing mesh applied and embedded immediately, and then a further layer of basecoat render is applied to a total thickness of approximately 6 mm.
+When dry, the surface is primed, if required, prior to the application of the selected render finish.